Kevin Grevioux: Career

-Since November 6, 2017, Line Webtoon has been publishing Brothers Bond, an action webcomic collaboration with Ryan Benjamin in which they were both nominated for the esteemed Eisner Award for Best Webcomic.
+Since November 6, 2017, Line Webtoon has been publishing Brothers Bond, an action webcomic collaboration with Ryan Benjamin.
+Benjamin and Grevioux were both nominated for the esteemed Eisner Award for Best Webcomic.

 In 2019, Grevioux portrayed The Vault Keeper in "EC Comics Presents The Vault of Horror", a full-cast audio drama adapting the first 24 stories from the first six issues of the original EC comic series.

 In 2022, Grevioux directed, wrote, and produced the action film King of Killers, starring Alain Moussi and Frank Grillo, through his production company Channel 56 Films.
 It was based on his Darkstorm graphic novel.

 Grevioux is an avid NFL fan.
 His favorite team is the Minnesota Vikings.